 ³ Peak gain is an omnidirectional antenna’s maximum gain in its most efficient direction.
 Since the direction of peak gain may not be the direction of the cell tower, peak gain figures should be used cautiously; an antenna will most often not be sending/receiving at peak gain.
 Some antenna manufacturers prefer to publish nominal gain figures instead of peak gain figures.

 ⁴ Negative gain indicates that the antenna does not radiate as well as a theoretical isotropic antenna.
-The antenna sends and receives; it’s just not as efficient in the frequency range where it has negative gain.
+The antenna still sends and receives at this frequency range; it’s just not as efficient in a range where it has negative gain.
 Small antennas are often only efficient in a narrow frequency range and more susceptible to having negative gain outside that range.

 ⁵ Voltage Standing Wave Ratio (VSWR, “viz-wer”) is a ratio that describes how well the antenna’s impedance is matched to the impedance of its transmission line (coaxial cable).
 The lower the first number in the ratio, the more power is delivered and the less is reflected.
 A VSWR of 1.5:1 is better than 2:1, and a VSWR of 2:1 is better than 3:1.
 (Learn more.)

 ⁶ Powerful Signal offers a 90-day return on most products.
 (See our complete return policy.)